-Breast reduction or mammoplasty, is a reconstructive surgery that aims to alleviate the physical pain and discomfort of larger breasts and reduce the weight and size of the chest.
+Breast reduction or mammoplasty is a reconstructive surgery that aims to alleviate the physical pain and discomfort of larger breasts and reduce the weight and size of the chest.
 In addition, it can also make the breasts appear smaller and lifted.
-Breast reduction surgery is suitable for women in their mid-twenties and upwards that wish to reduce the of the chest, even out body proportions and enhance the appearance of the breasts.
+Breast reduction surgery is suitable for women in their mid-twenties and upwards that wish to reduce the weight of the chest, even out body proportions and enhance the appearance of the breasts.

 By reducing breast tissue and removing excess skin, as well as repositioning the areolae, breast reduction surgery can combat the physical changes caused by pregnancy, weight loss and ageing.

 Before breast reduction surgery, patients will attend a consultation with Dr Scamp.
 This will allow a discussion about the results the patient is looking to achieve from the procedure, whether it is to relieve pain and postural problems or to enhance the appearance of the breasts.

 Dr Scamp will evaluate the removal of tissue or skin needed from the breasts and the repositioning of the areolae, or how to relieve asymmetry caused by a single breast.
 In addition, there are risks associated with breast reduction surgery, which will be clearly discussed with the patient before the procedure begins.
 The consultation process will also allow patients to ask any questions or concerns about the procedure.